rutvikk99/synapse/demos/module4/README.md

 ### Create data sets

-User profile data comes from two different data sources.
-In lab 1, you created datasets for these sources: `asal400_ecommerce_userprofiles_source` and `asal400_customerprofile_cosmosdb`.
+User profile data comes from two different data sources, which we will create now: `asal400_ecommerce_userprofiles_source` and `asal400_customerprofile_cosmosdb`.
 The customer profile data from an e-commerce system that provides top product purchases for each visitor of the site (customer) over the past 12 months is stored within JSON files in the data lake.
 User profile data containing, among other things, product preferences and product reviews is stored as JSON documents in Cosmos DB.

 In this section, you'll create datasets for the SQL tables that will serve as data sinks for data pipelines you'll create later in this lab.